probot/probot/docs/deployment.md

 </a>
 </p>

-The link will create a free trial account on Platform.sh, create a new project to host the app, and initialize it with the [Probot template repository](https://github.com/platformsh-templates/probot).
+The link will create a free trial account on Platform.sh, create a new project to host the app, and then deploy the [Probot template repository](https://github.com/platformsh-templates/probot) on that project.

 After that, there are only a few steps left to set up and register the app: